minio/docs/source/administration/minio-console.rst

       The Audit Log section provides an interface for viewing :ref:`audit logs <minio-logging>` collected by a configured PostgreSQL service.

-      The Audit Logging feature is configured and enabled automatically for MinIO deployments created using the :docs-k8s:`MinIO Kubernetes Operator <>`.
+      The Audit Logging feature is configured and enabled automatically for MinIO deployments created using the :ref:`MinIO Operator Console <minio-operator-console>`.

    .. tab-item:: Trace